Singapore penthouse on sale for S$100 million, a test for luxury market's recovery

 SINGAPORE: The asking price for a new three-storey Singapore penthouse, complete with a private pool on the 64th floor, has reached a dizzying S$100 million (US$72.6 million).

-Due to be formally unveiled later this year, Wallich Residence's penthouse is in the tallest building in Singapore, the island of well-heeled stability that attracts the super-rich from its less-developed Southeast Asian neighbours, as well as multi-millionaires from mainland China.
+Due to be formally unveiled later this year, Wallich Residence's penthouse is in the tallest building in Singapore, a nation of well-heeled stability that attracts the super-rich from its less-developed Southeast Asian neighbours, as well as multi-millionaires from mainland China.

-The 'bungalow in the sky' penthouse in the GuocoLand -developed Tanjong Pagar Centre, is likely to become Singapore's most expensive apartment.
-It will test the endurance of demand for luxury property in the city-state – the part of the market that has taken the biggest hit from measures aimed at cooling down property prices in recent years.
+The 'bungalow in the sky' penthouse in the GuocoLand-developed Tanjong Pagar Centre is likely to become Singapore's most expensive apartment.
+It will test the endurance of demand for luxury property in the country – the part of the market that has taken the biggest hit from measures aimed at cooling down property prices in recent years.

+Prices for luxury homes in Singapore have fallen 15 to 20 per cent from a 2013 peak, according to JLL consultancy, part of the Jones Lang LaSalle global property services group.

 JLL said the volume of transactions in the first four months of the year in Singapore's core central region, which is popular among wealthy foreigners and includes the Orchard Road shopping area and Sentosa island, was 35 per cent higher than in the same period last year.